a-einstein/AdventureWorks/README.md

 Both Web API and WCF database service tailored for my shop projects, working on the standard AdventureWorks database.

 #### News
+* The API project has been migrated to .Net 5.
+* The WCF project has had its project-file modernized, and undergone a massive cleanup.
 * The database is updated to AdventureWorks2019.
 * Release is now to GitHub with an automatic change summary.
 * Added Web API service as alternative to WCF.